Schools can refer students for assessments to help them find out if a student is eligible to apply for support under the

 - severe language disorder with critical educational needs.

-Assessments on behalf of students under these two categories must be completed through the service.
+Cognitive and language assessments for these two categories must be completed through the service.

-Refer a student
+Referring a student for assessment

-For more information, see: Assessments Australia – Applying for a cognitive or language assessment through the PSD Assessment Service
+Applying for a cognitive or language assessment through the PSD Assessment Service